artontray/screenshot-frontend/README.md

 ## Edit Profile

-User can Edit Profile anytime and as many time as User wants.
+User can Edit their Profile anytime and as many time as Users wants.

 For that, click on the button top-right of profile box to make appears an DropDown Box with "Edit profile" ,"Change username" and "Change password" :